 Universal Credit replaces 6 benefits: Income-Based Jobseeker’s Allowance, Income-Related Employment and Support Allowance, Income Support, Housing Benefit, Working Tax Credit and Child Tax Credit.

-The only people who can make new claims for the above benefits are those who are protected from claiming Universal Credit by the Severe Disability Premium Gateway – click here.
-Also, certain people can still make a new claim for Housing Benefit: those who are state pension age (with special rules for mixed age couples – click here) and those living in ‘specified’ or ‘temporary’ accommodation, such as a hostel, women’s refuge or certain supported accommodation – click here.
+Certain people can still make a new claim for Housing Benefit: those who are state pension age (with special rules for mixed age couples –click here) and those living in ‘specified’ or ‘temporary’ accommodation, such as a hostel, women’s refuge or certain supported accommodation – click here.

 So if your circumstances are changing, you might need to claim Universal Credit.
 But if you’re already claiming these benefits, don’t need any extra financial help, and are not having a change in your circumstances, then you don’t need to claim Universal Credit yet.